 - 1 tablespoon orange zest

-- 2-inch piece turmeric root or 1 teaspoon turmeric powder
+- 2-inch piece turmeric root (organic) or ⅓ teaspoon turmeric powder for every 1" piece of the root

 - 1 teaspoon black peppercorn